scc-digitalhub/platformdocs/docs/data/dremio.rst

 This implies that users can only query data and access job results according to these constraints.

 .. note::
-    Currently, when you create a new source or space, you must **manually prefix its name with the tenant** you want it to belong to.
+    Currently, when non-admin users create a new source or space (sample sources included), that is **automatically prefixed** with their own tenant.
     Non-admin users cannot create sources or spaces with a different tenant than their own.

 Configuration for OAuth2.0
 ------------------------------------------